mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## New Window

-* to work on multiple sets of files simulatenously consider opening each set of tabs in a new window
+* to work on multiple sets of files simultaneously consider opening each set of tabs in a new window
 * select File...New Window to open a new one